iannagasen/notes/Docker/README.md

    - Single image, multi layer is large
      - each instruction in the Dockerfile adds a new layer in the image, increasing the size
      - ideally, you want the image to contain only the image that are required by the container
+4. What are the top-level keys:
+   - 1. services
+   - 2. networks
+   - 3. volumes
+   - 4. secrets
+   - 5. configs

 ## Running a containerized/dockerized application
 1. Pull the dockerized application from github